urbanopt/urbanopt-cli/README.md

 ## Installation (Using Installer)

-The UrbanOpt installer is an alternate way to install the UrbanOpt CLI that also includes Ruby 2.5.x and OpenStudio SDK.
+The UrbanOpt installer is an alternate way to install the UrbanOpt CLI that also includes Ruby 2.7.x and the OpenStudio SDK.
 Below are installation instructions for each platform.

 ### Linux (Ubuntu 18.04)